-- Be careful not to overheat the stainless steel rods, or else the flux covering will burn and deteriorate.
+- Be careful not to overheat the stainless rods, or else the flux covering will burn and deteriorate.
 Don’t set a higher than necessary amperage.

 - You should avoid striking the arc on the metals, but in the joint or on the previous beads.

 - Always keep a short arc length, no more than the rod’s wire diameter.
 A long arc will cause porosity, spatter, inclusions, and other defects.

 - Prefer straight beads (stringers) without wide side-to-side movement for faster speed and lower heat input.
 If manipulation is necessary, keep it shorter than 2.5 times the rod diameter.